The 33: Accuracy

 Among the differences between the film and the real life story, Alex Vega was not the first man to be rescued, but Florencio Ávalos.
 Also, Vega's wife was not pregnant at the time.
 In the film, the Fénix capsule arrives empty at the rescue chamber, but actually there was a rescuer inside of it.
 The capsule did not get stuck with a miner inside; André Sougarret did not order the end of the rescue works before the contact with the miners; and María Segovia never slapped Laurence Golborne in the face.

+Accolades

+The film was awarded the prize for Best Movie for Mature Audiences at the 2016 MovieGuide Awards.